dacapobench/dacapobench/benchmarks/status.md

   * check that benchmarks never write to dat director
 * Packaging
   * create a single dacapo zip that contains the jar, the dat and jar folders
-  * list of jars is duplicated, one automatic via build, plus old one that is in cnf, DaCapoClassLoader depends on the latter.
 * Biojava: why do we not see any parallelism? [maybe this](https://bugs.openjdk.java.net/browse/JDK-8247980)
 * Cassandra: further calibration required.
 Not clear that workload configs are affecting heap size.
 * Eclipse